hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub (Marketplace) in the web-console.
 Note, it's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.

-From within the lab guide window you'll see a button in the middle at the top that allows you to switch between the terminal and console options.
-Select the console and you should see the OpenShift dashboard:
+Use the **Console** portion of the lab for the next steps.
+As a reminder, the access is via the buttons at the top.
+Any CLI commands should be executed by clicking back to the **Terminal** via the same buttons.

 <img  border="1" src="img/console-button.png"/>